tpluscode/tpluscode.github.io/source/_posts/2015-08-21-polymer-templatizer.markdown

 Unfortunately this cannot work, because it is not how `<content>` tags are used.
 Basically, the first time the repeating template iterates, all nodes matched by `<content>` are distributed and subsequent iterations render nothing.
 The other problem is with data binding, which is done in the parent scope.
-Obvviously I need a template in the Light DOM.
+Obviously I need a template in the Light DOM.

 ## <template> in Light DOM _(¡almost works!)_

-Inspired by a [google group post](https://groups.google.com/d/msg/polymer-dev/sEyfXJMAkQc/Ga5_8YGPksEJ) by Eric Bidelman I thought that I could define a template in the Light DOM and then clone and bind it inside my compponent.
+Inspired by a [google group post](https://groups.google.com/d/msg/polymer-dev/sEyfXJMAkQc/Ga5_8YGPksEJ) by Eric Bidelman I thought that I could define a template in the Light DOM and then clone and bind it inside my component.
 This will first solve the binding problem

 ``` html
 <!-- Template in the Light DOM -->